 - Slice the cooked corn off the cob and add this together with the spring onions and grated cheese into the flour mixture, folding in gently.

-- Ladle just under ½ cup of the mixture into each grid.
+- Ladle just under ½ cup of the waffle mixture into each grid.
 The thin batter will spread out on its own, but if it hasn’t reached the sides, add a little bit more.

 - Close the lid and only open it after 3 minutes.
 Opening too soon may disrupt the cooking and tear the waffle.
 If the waffle is cooking too quickly, lower the temperature slightly.